-Open trench - Historical approach that typically requires cutting and breaking of surface material and excavation of soil from the point of connection to the main along the entire length of pipe to be replaced.
+Open trench - Conventional approach that typically requires cutting and breaking of surface material and excavation of soil from the point of connection to the main along the entire length of pipe to be replaced.

 Replacement on new routes - A pipe replacement technology whereby the discarded pipe is left in the ground and a new pipe is installed along a different route using a trenchless method such as impact moling or guided boring.
 Two access pits are excavated, one at the point of connection at the water main and the other at the curb stop.
 An additional access pit can be required at the building and at the water meter.

 Replacement using existing routes (pipe pulling, pipe spitting) – Currently the preferred technique.
 This approach removes or displaces existing pipe while simultaneously replacing it with a new pipe.
 Techniques include pipe pulling, which removes the existing pipe and pipe splitting, leaving the existing pipe in the ground but enabling the new pipe to be installed along the original route.